hunt-genes/SMED8020/Day3/README.md

 The code to create the file with compatible header is here:
 `join -1 4 -2 2 <(sort -k 4 GLGC.h38.bed) <(sort -k 2 GLGC-LDL-preMeta.txt) | awk -v OFS='\t' '{$5=toupper($5);$9=toupper($9)}1' | awk '{print $0"\t"substr($2, 4)"\t"$2":"$4":"$9":"$5}'  | sed  '1i\CHRPOS\tchr\tstart\tPOS38\tAllele2\tCHRPOS37\trsid\ta2\tAllele1\tBETA\tSE\tN\tp.value\tAF_Allele2\tCHR\tSNPID' > GLGC-LDL-hg38-preMeta.txt`

-B. Check the file formats and headers
+2.2 Check the file formats and headers

 What is the header?
 `head -n 1 file`

 ****Are your SNPIDs across the files formatted in the same way?****

-C. How many variants will we be meta-analyzing?
+2.3 How many variants will we be meta-analyzing?
 ****How many variants are in each of the files?****
 ```
 wc -l BBJ-LDL-preMeta.txt